Phillip-Drake/Dynamic-Brainfuck-Interpreter/README.md

 There is unfortunately no solution to this problem, as to detect an infinite loop by the user would be to solve the _halting problem_.

-# Have fun with this interpreter!
+# Have fun with my project!